Quick and comforting, this chicken and kale soup recipe is as nourishing as it is easy to make.

 Ingredients

-• Extra virgin olive oil
+• 2 tablespoons Extra virgin olive oil

-• Kosher salt and black pepper
+• Kosher salt

-• 2 medium yellow onions chopped
+• 2 medium yellow onions, chopped

-• 3 garlic cloves minced
+• 3 garlic cloves, minced

-• 3/4 tsp ground coriander
+• 3/4 teaspoon ground coriander,

-• 1/2 tsp ground cumin
+• 1/2 teaspoon ground cumin,

-• 1 to 2 tsp fresh lemon juice
+• 1 to 2 teaspoons fresh lemon juice

 Instructions

-• Remove the cheese rind.
-Test and adjust seasonings, adding more of any of the spices used to your liking.
+• Finish and serve.
+Remove the cheese rind and stir in the lemon juice.
+Taste and adjust seasonings, adding more of any of the spices used to your liking.
+Transfer to serving bowls and add a drizzle of extra virgin olive oil.

 Notes

-• Slow Cooker Instructions: follow instructions for browning the chicken (step 1), then transfer to your crockpot.
+• Slow Cooker Instructions: Follow instructions for browning the chicken (step 1), then transfer to your crockpot.
 Add the remaining ingredients EXCEPT the kale, and cook on high for 3 to 4 hours or on low for 6 to 8 hours.
 Be sure to stir the kale in about 45 minutes or so before soup is done cooking.

 • Tip for using dry beans instead of canned beans in this recipe: If you have some dry white beans that you’d like to use instead, you will need just over 1 cup of dry beans.
 Start with soaking them in plenty of water overnight.
 Drain and rinse well with cold water.
-To cook the beans before using in this recipe, place them in a large pot and cover with water by about 2 to 3 inches.
+To cook the beans before using them in this recipe, place them in a large pot and cover with water by about 2 to 3 inches.
 Bring to a boil, skimming any foam that bubbles up to the top.
-Turn heat down and let simmer, partially covered, for 2 hours or until beans are soft.
-Use cooked beans in this recipe by following instructions above.
-(If you’re making your white bean soup in the crockpot, it’s still a good idea to soak the dry beans overnight, but you can through them in the crockpot from there with the rest of the ingredient and let cook until the beans are fully tender.)
+Turn the heat down and let it simmer, partially covered, for 2 hours or until beans are soft.
+Use cooked beans in this recipe by following the instructions above.
+(If you’re making your white bean soup in the crockpot, it’s still a good idea to soak the dry beans overnight, but you can throw them in the crockpot from there with the rest of the ingredients and let them cook until the beans are fully tender.)

 Nutrition